Model Monitoring: A General Framework with an Application to Non-life Insurance Pricing: Model Monitoring Framework

 \subsection{General Framework for Model Monitoring}

-On one hand, it is also important not to miss a necessary update of a model in order to maintain the model's performance.
-But on the other hand, as noted in the introduction, the model update process is time-consuming, complex, and may introduce instability into the pricing model; therefore, changes should not be made lightly.
-This, in turn, prompts the question of whether an update is needed. \\ \\
+On the one hand, it is important not to miss a necessary update of a model in order to maintain the model's performance.
+But on the other hand, as noted in the introduction, the model update process is time-consuming, complex, and may introduce instability into the pricing model.
+Therefore, changes should not be made lightly.
+This, in turn, prompts the question of whether an update is necessary.

 We first outline the model update process to clarify which information is available at the decision point.
-We do this by providing an example of an annual model update process with a fixed window size, though the same logic applies to other update frequencies.
+We do this by providing an explicit example of an annual model update process with a fixed window size, though the same logic applies to other update frequencies.
 In a typical annual cycle, the incumbent model is either recalibrated with new data or replaced by a newly developed model that incorporates the latest data.
-Because models are trained on prior-year data while data from the update year is not yet fully observed or validated, a lag arises.
-This lag is further increased by the time required for model development, validation and governance.
-Therefore, in an annual cycle, a one-year lag can arise.
+Because models are trained on prior-year data while data from the update year is not yet fully observed or validated, a time lag arises.
+This time lag is further increased by the time required for model development, validation and governance.
+Therefore, in an annual cycle, a one-year time lag can arise.
 Consequently, the most recent data used to train or assess the model comes from the year preceding the update.

 In Figure \ref{fig:example_timeline_model_update_2024}, an example timeline of a model update cycle in 2024 is shown.
 In this example, claim data from calendar years 2020--2023 is used to train a model.
 The model $\hat{\mu}_{2024}(\cdot)$ is then developed in 2024 without using the 2024 data for training or validation, i.e., this model is assumed to be tested and calibrated in 2024 using data from 2020--2023.
 This model is subsequently deployed to predict and price, e.g., claim counts for 2025.